 The recipients in the FREEDOM OF INFORMATION JOURNALISM category are:

 Surviving Day Schools

 This award is kindly sponsored by the Ken and Debbie Rubin Public Interest Advocacy Fund.

 COVID-19 testing turmoil

 The recipients in the DAILY EXCELLENCE category are:

-The recipients in the WRITTEN FEATURE category are:
+The recipient in the WRITTEN FEATURE category is:

 The recipients in the JHR / CAJ AWARD FOR HUMAN RIGHTS REPORTING are:

 Marc Apollonio, Acey Rowe, Jennifer Warren, Shari Okeke, Tanara McLean